slgrobotics/robots_bringup/Docs/Create1/README.md

 ros2 run xv_11_driver xv_11_driver &
 ```

+**Note:** Rviz **on your desktop machine** needs at least a static transform, to relate the grid to the laser frame ("_neato_laser_" in this case).

+    rviz2 &
+    ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 map neato_laser &

+For Rviz you need:

+    Global Options to have Fixed Frame set to a known TF ("map")

+    Grid reference frame - set to "map"

+    Add LaserScan, topic "/scan", Style :Spheres" size 0.02

+    ros2 run tf2_ros tf2_echo map neato_laser            -- to see published TF

 ### Compile ROS2 driver for BNO055 IMU

 Connect to I2C: SCL - pin 05, SDA - pin 03 of Raspberry Pi